 "I love to watch you play!"

-Why? it sounds like his playing isn't worth anything unless he scores a goal.
+Why?
+It sounds like her playing isn't worth anything unless she scores a goal.
 We can't say that sports are about fun and teamwork and then push kids to be the one to score the goal.
 Kids who play sports say the worst part is the ride home in the car when parents inevitably comment on how they can improve their playing.
 Let the coach play that role.
-Your role as the parent is to enjoy your child's playing, so that he can enjoy it.
+Your role as the parent is to enjoy your child's playing, so that she can find joy in it.

 "I'm so proud of you!"